Hop off the City Circle Tram at Kings Street and walk towards the Rialto Towers.

 These tallest skyscrapers are located at the corner of Collins and Kings Streets in the heart of Melbourne's CBD, access can be by way of public transport on the Collins Street tram line, or a short walk from Flinders or Southern Cross Railway Stations.

 You may also ride the free City Circle Tram and hop off at Kings Street, take a short stroll towards the Towers and ride the express lift to the top.

 The timetable of trains, trams and buses go to Metlink Melbourne ( http://ptv.vic.gov.au/ )

-Have some fun now trying to pin point some of Melbourne's Famous Landmarks.
+These photos were taken when the Observation Deck used to be open.
+Have some fun now, trying to pin point some of Melbourne's Famous Landmarks.

 Can you see: